PsycNET

 As you write your paper, you'll need to cite passages and ideas from the sources you've found.
 Check with your professor which style is preferred for your class or subject matter.

-In order to access databases and other Library resources from off campus, login with your StarID and password when prompted.
-Off-campus access to library databases is only available to current Normandale students, staff, and faculty.
+To access databases and other Library resources, login with your StarID and password when prompted.
+Access is only available to current Normandale students and employees.

 If there are books and/or articles that you need for your research that Normandale Library does not own, you can request them through Interlibrary Loan.
 It usually takes from 3 to 5 days for the requested material to arrive at Normandale Library.
 This service is free to faculty, staff, and students.